Skip to main content

 • Our program is fully online, providing convenience and flexibility for working professionals.

-• You can complete the program in 3 years, taking courses part-time.
+• Students can complete the program in 3 years.

-• We use the latest in collaborative online technologies to give you the benefits of a traditional face-to-face program with the convenience of online.
+• Our program utilizes that latest in collaborative online technologies to give you the benefits of a traditional face-to-face program with the convenience of online learning.

 • Our program meets Virginia Licensure Requirements for Superintendents.

-Alumni of our program work as principals, assistant superintendents, superintendents, district-level administrative positions, educational organization leaders, and adjunct instructors in higher educational institutions.
+Alumni of our program work as principals, assistant superintendents, superintendents, district-level administrative positions, educational organization leaders, and higher education institutions.
+Students have the opportunity to enroll in up to 9 credit hours of internship with another PK-12 or higher education practitioner in the program as part of their coursework.

 Opportunities for Education students at Radford